Dr Mary Edwards

 See my Academia page for my full CV: https://cardiff.academia.edu/MaryEdwards

 - French Existentialism

 - Philosophy of Feminism

 - Other People

 My PhD thesis, ‘Sartre on Flaubert: Philosophy Becoming Literature’, was written under the supervision of Prof. Julia Jansen (KU Leuven) and Dr Angela Ryan (University College Cork).

 I also work at the intersection of phenomenology and feminist philosophy.
-My essay on “Gender, Shame, and the Pantsuit” is forthcoming in the feminist philosophy journal, Hypatia, and I have a book chapter in press, which draws upon recent research in aesthetics on the phenomenon of ‘imaginative resistance’ in order to provide a feminist critique of Fifty Shades of Grey.
+I have published papers on the gendered politics of shame and the meanings that are projected onto women's bodies, and I have a book chapter in press, which draws upon recent research in aesthetics on the phenomenon of ‘imaginative resistance’ in order to provide a feminist critique of Fifty Shades of Grey.